Foster a more inclusive digital workplace with Slack

-The way that we work has fundamentally changed – and for the better.
-From a survey of 4,700 global remote office workers, we found that employees are enjoying more work-life balance, work arrangement satisfaction and productivity.
+The way we work has fundamentally changed—and for the better.
+From a survey of 4,700 global remote office workers, we found that employees are enjoying more work-life balance, work arrangement satisfaction, and productivity.
 While these important factors are championed through remote work, our findings also carried a warning: People feel a decreased sense of belonging.

-Improving a sense of belonging at work can be a nebulous challenge, but we have six tried-and-true methods that you can start using today, right in Slack.
+Improving a sense of belonging at work can be a nebulous challenge, but we have six tried-and-true methods you can start today, right in Slack.

 1. Bring your whole self to work, right from day one